trongthanh/int3ractive.com/_posts/2018/2018-08-28-make-the-best-of-MacBook-touchpad-on-Ubuntu.md

 If you want further tweaks, head to [the driver's Github README](https://github.com/p2rkw/xf86-input-mtrack) and read the configuration instructions.

+**Updated 2019-08-19:** I have added `AccelerationProfile` and tweak `Sensitivity` and `SwipeSensitivity` to make the experience with touchpad even more closer to that on macOS.

 **Updated 2018-09-18**: There's another key point in my notes that I forgot to include: During my first setup with `mtrack`, the driver didn't work until I add my current Linux user to the `input` group.
 Do so with following command:

 ```sh
 sudo adduser "`whoami`" input
 ```

 After that, log out and log in to your desktop.
 You'll know the driver is being used if you can drag or make selection immediately with three fingers on the touchpad.